 Dee stood tall.
 Urgent murmurs—shit, what the fuck—rippled through their line.

 “Again.”
-The squad leader tried to keep calm, but a tinge of hysteria was audible in his voice.
+The squad leader tried to remain calm, but a tinge of hysteria crept into his voice.
 Hand-loaded ordnance washed over Dee, enveloping her in a blanket of snaps and pops.

 The squad leader let his rifle droop.
-He was wearing a balaclava; the fabric around his mouth dimpled and quivered as he tried to express his disbelief.
+He was wearing a balaclava; the fabric around his mouth dimpled and quivered as he struggled to express his disbelief.

-A moment later he high-ported his rifle.
-“Back to the trucks, no peel!”
+A moment later he pointed his rifle toward the sky (a high-port, according to the Rick-i-pedia) and yelled: “Back to the trucks, no peel!”
 For a second Dee was confused—“no peel?”—then the Rick-i-pedia informed her that under normal circumstances, they would have retreated in an orderly manner called a “peel” which would have allowed them to maintain a steady rate of fire.

-She waited until they’d piled in their vehicles.
-As the engines started up, they lowered their windows and began to shoot at her.
-This time it wasn’t nearly as disciplined; they were tearing apart the landscape with wild, frenzied bursts.
-The muck to her rear exploded with tiny divots.
+She waited until they piled in their vehicles.
+As the engines started up, they leaned out their windows and began shooting at her.
+This time it wasn’t nearly as disciplined; they tore apart the landscape with wild, frenzied bursts.
+The muck to her rear exploded with divots.

 And then she was moving.

-Dee raised her right arm, clutching the air like she was holding a baseball.
+Dee raised her right hand, clutching the air like she was holding a baseball at arm’s length.
 When her telekinetic freeze hit the vehicles, their reinforced wheels spun and screamed, churning up acrid clouds of foul-smelling smoke.
 Screams erupted from inside the cars.

-Puny little meatlings.
+Puny meatlings.
 To think you can fight me with tiny metal fragments…ridiculous.
-Absolutely ridiculous.
+Utterly ridiculous.

-She began drawing them in, slowly but steadily.
-The doors popped open and the soldiers poured out.
-They started to run, but Dee’s mouth yawed wide; her lower jaw reached down to her knees, and—
+She drew them in, slowly but steadily.
+The doors popped open and soldiers poured out.
+They tried to run, but Dee’s mouth yawed wide; her lower jaw reached down to her knees, and—

-—unleashed a torrent of armored, segmented coils, each one capped by a vicious, snapping mouth that resembled a just-hatched xenomorph from the Aliens film franchise.
-They lashed through the air in violent, whip-like twists, enveloping the men in a rat’s nest of tentacles.
-Their sharp-fanged mouths latched on to gear and flesh, reducing the operators into a writhing pile of bloody food.
+—unleashed a torrent of segmented coils, each one capped by a vicious, snapping mouth that resembled a freshly-hatched xenomorph from the Aliens film franchise.
+They lashed through the air in whip-like twists, coating the men in a rat’s nest of tentacles.
+Sharp-fanged mouths latched hungrily on to gear and flesh, reducing the operators into a writhing pile of bloody food.

-They’d arrived as warriors, but she’d revealed them to be humans, and now meat.
+They’d arrived as warriors, but she’d revealed them to be human, and now, meat.

 As it should be.
 She called the worms back.
 The last tentacle slid into her mouth with a wet, sliding shhlllPP.

 God DAMN that is tasty.
-She wiped some drool off the edge of her lips.
+She wiped drool off the edge of her lips.